gunjandatta/sprest-react/README.md

 #### Item Form
-The item form component requires an array of field information items and the list name to be set.
+The item form component requires the list name to be set.
+By default, the fields will be loaded from the default content type.
+An optional array of field information can be provided.
 The field information element allows you to specify:
 * controlMode
     * Display - Displays the field value.
     * Edit - Does not default the value to the field's default value defined in SharePoint.